1001bit/OnlineCanvasGames/README.md

 ## Overview

-**Online Canvas Games** is a web application designed to provide a platform for users to enjoy multiplayer online games together.
-It features real-time interactions, user authentication, and a variety of engaging games that players can join and play with others across the globe.
+**Online Canvas Games** is a fullstack web application to provide a way to play some games online.

 ## Main Features